How the Abbasid Caliphate Contributed to the Cause of Islam

 The Abbasid caliphate contributed in multiple ways.
 They contributed heavily to strengthen Muslim as a political, economic, socio-cultural, and ideological power.

 The Abbasid caliphate had strong leadership.
 Their main challenge at that time was the strong enemy.
 The problems created by strong enemies were handled by the caliphs, their viziers, and trained military.
 One of the significant political achievements was the defeat of the Byzantine Empire.
-They brought peace by having long fights in multiple areas of empire at that time.
+Moreover, they brought peace by having long fights in multiple areas of empire at that time.
 Due to peace, strong administrative leadership, good governance policies, and the military, the caliphate era is considered as the Golden age of Islam.

 The Abbasid Caliphate followed the pious caliphs.
 They were just rulers.
 They brought the perfect Zakat system, the equal distribution of wealth improved the living conditions of marginalised classes.
 That ultimately led to the success of the caliphate and contributed to improving the economic situation of Muslims.